|Nutrition Facts (per serving)|

 Polish apple cake—placek z jabłka (plaht-SEK zhe YAH-boo-kah)—and Polish cheesecake—sernik (SEHR-nik)—are two of the most frequently seen desserts at Polish tables.
 There are hundreds of recipes for both.
 This is a traditional apple cake beloved by many.

 The Polish version of apple pie is known as szarlotka.
 But this is truly a cake—placek z jablka literally means "flat cake with apples."
-Try plums, peaches or nectarines in this recipe to good effect.
+Other versions of Polish apple cake are made with a shortbread base, but this one uses a more standard homemade cake batter.
+It is easy to make and once you have enjoyed it made with apples you can try versions that substitute plums, peaches or nectarines to good effect.

 - 2 1/2 teaspoons baking powder